mimeticglass8/plant-identifier-1/README.md

-Welcome to the NextJS 13 base template bootstrapped using the `create-next-app`.
+Welcome to the NextJS 13 app preview for "Plant Identifier" bootstrapped using the `create-next-app`.
 This template supports TypeScript, but you can use normal JavaScript as well.

 ## Getting Started